About the VCE

 VCE VET program booklets for further information on the duplication between VCE VET programs and VCE studies or other VCE VET programs.

-Duplication between VCE VET programs and other VET, including qualifications available through block credit recognition, will be considered when determining the amount and level of credit towards the VCE.
+Duplication between VCE VET programs and other VET, including courses available through block credit recognition, will be considered when determining the amount and level of credit towards the VCE.

 Recognition of Higher Education studies in the VCE